Alexcs24/BalanceChecker-Pro/README.md

    - Ensure `index.js` is the main script file.
 You can configure the number of workers and the number of API keys each worker receives in the `index.js` file, lines 27 and 29.

 4. **Execution:**
-   - Open the terminal.
-   - Navigate to the directory containing the script.
-   - Install dependencies.
-   - Run the command:
+   - Run the command to start:
      ```
      node index.js
      ```